 You can propagate netted or golden irises by digging the entire clump up in fall, separating the bulbs, and replanting.

-Bulbous and dwarf irises tend to die out after one or two seasons, so gardeners primarily plant new bulbs each year.
+Bulbous and dwarf irises tend to die out after one or two seasons, so gardeners plant new bulbs yearly.

 Using Irises for Cut Flowers